piccolo-orm/piccolo/docs/src/piccolo/getting_started/setup_mysql.rst

     mysql -u root -p

-Enter the your password and create database:
+Enter the your password and create the database:

 .. code-block:: bash

     CREATE DATABASE "my_database_name";

-For Windows you can use some GUI tool.
+Alternatively, use a GUI tool.